 Figure 3.
 The availability calendar set to view a single day overlaid with jobs and activities.

 Dates on the calendar marked with a small dot are public holidays observed by your organization.
 Rollover the small dot to display the name of the holiday.

 Each block in the calendar contains information about the resource's availability or unavailability.
-Clicking on one of these colored labels or blocks exposes more information about that request:
+Clicking on one of these colored blocks exposes more information about that request: